Henry M. Paulson, Jr.

 Chairman, Paulson Institute

-HENRY M. PAULSON JR. is the founder and chairman of the Paulson Institute, which aims to foster a United States-China relationship that maintains global order in a rapidly evolving world.
-He is also the co-chair of the Aspen Economic Strategy Group, and co-chair of the Bloomberg New Economy Forum Advisory Board.
+HANK PAULSON is the founder and chairman of the Paulson Institute, which aims to foster a US-China relationship that maintains global order in a rapidly evolving world.
+He is executive chairman of TPG Rise Climate, the climate investing platform of the global private equity firm TPG.
+Paulson is also the co-chair of the Aspen Economic Strategy Group, and co-chair of the Bloomberg New Economy Forum Advisory Board.
 Paulson served as the 74th Secretary of the Treasury under President George W. Bush, from July 2006 to January 2009.
-Prior to that, he had a 32-year career at Goldman Sachs, serving as co-chairman and co-chief executive officer beginning in 1998, and as chairman and chief executive officer beginning in 1999.
-A lifelong conservationist, Paulson was chairman of The Nature Conservancy Board of Directors and, prior to that, founded and co-chaired the organization’s Asia-Pacific Council.
+Prior to that, he had a thirty-two-year career at Goldman Sachs, serving as chairman and chief executive officer beginning in 1999.
+A lifelong conservationist, Paulson was Chairman of The Nature Conservancy Board of Directors and, prior to that, founded and co-chaired the organization’s Asia-Pacific Council.
 In 2011, he founded the Latin American Conservation Council, comprised of global business and political leaders, which he co-chaired until 2017.
-He also co-chaired the Risky Business Project from 2013 to 2017, a nonpartisan initiative that quantified and publicized the economic risks of climate change in the U.S. Earlier in his career, he was a member of the White House Domestic Council as well as a staff assistant at the Pentagon.
-Paulson is the author of three books, most recently Firefighting: The Financial Crisis and its Lessons (with Ben Bernanke and Tim Geithner).
-Other books include the bestsellers On the Brink and Dealing with China.
+He also co-chaired the Risky Business Project from 2013-2017, a non-partisan initiative that quantified and publicized the economic risks of climate change in the United States.
+Earlier in his career, he was a member of the White House Domestic Council as well as a staff assistant at the Pentagon.
+Paulson is the author of the bestsellers On the Brink and Dealing with China.
+He is also the co-author of two books with Ben Bernanke and Tim Geithner, First Responders and Firefighting.
 He graduated from Dartmouth College and received an M.B.A. from Harvard University.